 Paying international employees presents a number of challenges and risks, which is why it’s important to partner with a trusted EoR.

 Below are some global payroll challenges and risks when paying international employees:

 - Dealing with complex labor laws

 As you can see, many of these risks revolve around compliance with local laws and employee protections.
 An EoR takes most of the guesswork out of the process of hiring and paying international employees so companies can focus on business operations.

 U.S. companies that expand internationally should hit the ground running without worrying about payroll for international employees.

-Rather than setting up a legal entity, Velocity Global’s Employer of Record solution streamlines and simplifies onboarding, payroll, and many other HR tasks for growing U.S. companies.
-Our integrated Global Payroll capabilities make paying international employees risk-free across multiple countries.
+Rather than setting up a legal entity, Velocity Global’s Employer of Record (EoR) solution streamlines and simplifies onboarding, payroll, benefits, and many other HR tasks for growing U.S. companies.
+Our integrated global payroll capabilities make paying international employees simple and risk-free across multiple countries.